Thein-Naing/estore-stripe/README.md

 -  This tutorials cover and explain really simple words to React, Bootstrap, useState, useContext hooks, modal, and Stripe and even javscript array and mapping array very clearly.
--  I already enrolled and bought 'mern stack ecommerce course from scratch' from Travesary media.com and this course is also on of the best mern stack course
--  for layman like me.
-Instructor Brad explain evey steps in very details and also very smart, very precise and very clean coding practice of instructor is
--  also fucking awesome.
+-  I already enrolled and bought 'mern stack ecommerce course from scratch' from Travesary media.com and this course is also on of the best mern stack course for layman like me.
+Instructor Brad explain evey steps in very details and also very smart, very precise and very clean coding practice of instructor is also fucking awesome.
--  you can check it out his products here:https://www.traversymedia.com/.
+-  you can check it out his products here:https://www.traversymedia.com/.I do not get any adv fee for this.
+Just sharing good coding websites only.